-BEFORE ADJUSTING THE SIGHTS, PLACE THE "SAFETY" IN THE ON SAFE POSITION.
-OPEN THE ACTION AND MAKE CERTAIN YOUR RIFLE IS COMPLETELY UNLOADED.
+BEFORE ADJUSTING THE SIGHTS, PLACE THE "SAFETY"

+IN THE ON SAFE POSITION.
+OPEN THE ACTION AND

+MAKE CERTAIN YOUR RIFLE IS COMPLETELY

+UNLOADED.
+CLOSE THE ACTION AND MOVE THE HAMMER TO THE REBOUND POSITION.
 KEEP THE MUZZLE POINTED IN A SAFE DIRECTION.
 FAILURE TO FOLLOW THESE WARNINGS COULD RESULT IN SERIOUS INJURY OR DEATH.

-The Model 1892 is fitted with adjustable open sights.
-The proper procedure is to shoot a group with the sights set as they come from the factory (intermediate position on both elevation and windage), and then make incremental adjustments to move the sight blade and blade holder to position the group on your target.
+The Model 1894 is fitted with adjustable open sights.
+The proper procedure is to shoot a group with the sights set as they come from the factory (intermediate position on both elevation and windage), and then make incremental adjustments to move the rear sight blade and blade holder to position the group on your target.

-UP OR DOWN ELEVATION ADJUSTMENTS
+ELEVATION ADJUSTMENTS

-Adjusting elevation on most Model 1892 sights requires you to lift up the rear blade on your rifle's rear sight with your fingers and move the notched elevator either forward or backward (Figure 19, page 27).
+Adjusting elevation on most Model 1894 sights requires you to lift up the rear blade on your rifle's rear sight with your fingers and move the notched sight elevator forward or backward (Figure 24, page 23).

-To raise point of impact, use your fingers to lift up on the blade and slide the elevator rearward.
-Adjusting the sight to make your gun shoot lower is just the opposite, move the elevator forward.
+To raise point of impact, use your fingers to lift up on the blade and slide the sight elevator rearward.
+Adjusting the sight to make your gun shoot lower is just the opposite, by sliding the elevator forward.

-- Move the rear sight blade and elevator up to shoot higher on the target. - Move the rear sight blade and elevator down to shoot lower on the target.
+- Move the rear sight blade and sight elevator up to shoot higher on the target. - Move the rear sight blade and sight elevator down to shoot lower on the target.

-RIGHT OR LEFT WINDAGE ADJUSTMENTS
+WINDAGE ADJUSTMENTS

-On most Model 1892 sights, the rear sight base is dovetailed in the rear of the barrel.
-To adjust for windage, gently move the rear sight base to the right or left by tapping the sight base at the dovetail using a wood or fiber dowel or hammer that will not mar the sight (Figure 20, page 28).
+The rear sight base is dovetailed in the rear of the barrel.
+To adjust for windage, gently move the rear sight base to the right or left by tapping the sight base at the dovetail using a wood or fiber dowel or hammer that will not mar the sight (Figure 25).